Saint Joseph: Places, churches, and institutions

 Many cities, towns, and locations are named after Saint Joseph.
 According to the National Geospatial-Intelligence Agency, the Spanish form, San Jose, is the most common place name in the world.
 Probably the most-recognized San Joses are San José, Costa Rica, and San Jose, California, United States, given their name by Spanish colonists.
-Joseph is the patron saint of the New World; and of the regions Carinthia, Styria, Tyrol, Sicily; and of several main cities and dioceses.
+Joseph is the patron saint of the New World and of many countries (Austria – especially venerated in Carinthia, Styria, and Tyrol, Croatia – proclaimed as a patron saint of Kingdom of Croatia by Croatian Sabor on 9 June 1687) and of several main cities (Karlovac), dioceses and administrative regions (Karlovac County in Croatia).

 Many churches, monasteries and other institutions are dedicated to Saint Joseph.
 Saint Joseph's Oratory is the largest church in Canada, with the largest dome of its kind in the world after that of Saint Peter's Basilica in Rome.
 Elsewhere in the world churches named after the saint may be known as those of San Giuseppe, e.g. San Giuseppe dei Teatini, San José, e.g. Metropolitan Cathedral of San José or São José, e.g. in Porto Alegre, Brazil.

 The Sisters of St. Joseph were founded as an order in 1650 and have about 14,013 members worldwide.
 In 1871, the Josephite Fathers of the Catholic Church were created under the patronage of Joseph, intending to work with the poor.
 The first Josephites in America re-devoted their part of the order to ministry within the newly emancipated African American community.
 The Oblates of St. Joseph were founded in 1878 by Joseph Marello.
 In 1999 their Shrine of Saint Joseph the Guardian of the Redeemer was named after the Apostolic exhortation Redemptoris Custos.